RW0PG/ebiznes_2021/README.md

-# ebiznes_2021
-A repository created for the ebusiness course
+A repository created for the ebusiness course.
+Store app react-play-scala.